 Each time we discuss this topic on the Labrador Site’s Facebook page there is some anger expressed by those that are opposed to the very existence of silver Labradors.

 They object because they hold one or more of the following beliefs.
-They believe that silver Labs:
+They believe that Labs carrying the dilute gene:

 - threaten breed purity